SEO is short for “Search Engine Optimization,” and it’s an acronym you hear in almost every corner of the website-building universe.

 Write [Enough] Good Content

 I think the following fact is never mentioned enough: Search engines WANT to find the best, most relevant websites for each search term.
 From that simple fact, we can infer a lot about how to make sites search engine friendly without too much extra effort.
-Start is by writing good content that speaks to your audience.
+Start by writing good content that speaks to your audience.

 When writing content for the web: